What is matched betting?

 If you give matched betting a go, stay patient, take your time, and triple check each bet to eliminate risk.

-It also helps to set your matched betting budget and have it in your Paypal or separate bank account, if you can, and don’t go over that amount until you start making profits.
+It also helps to set your matched betting budget and have it in a separate bank account, if you can.
 It can be tempting to invest more and more money at the start to see returns quicker, but don’t bet anything you can’t afford to lose, especially while you’re still learning the ropes.
+And keep in mind that it can take a few days or more for withdrawals to be processed, so don’t rely on that money to pay your bills.

-A subscription to Profit Accumulator includes access to customer support so there is always someone to talk you through if you do make a mistake or get confused.
+A subscription to Outplayed includes access to 7-days-a-week customer support so there is always someone to talk you through if you do make a mistake or get confused.

 One question I often get about matched betting is, what happens after you’ve done all the signup offers?